‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 Fall marks a critical inflection point for California’s fire season.

-The combination of very windy and very dry conditions primes the landscape, turning it into tinder-dry fuel that can easily catch fire with the smallest spark and then spread rapidly in high winds.
+The combination of very windy and very dry conditions primes the landscape, turning it into tinder-dry fuel, which can easily catch fire with the smallest spark and then spread rapidly in high winds.

 As the world warms due to fossil fuel pollution, scenarios like the Mountain Fire could play out more frequently.

-The number of extreme fall fire-weather days in California has more than doubled since the early 1980s because of warmer and drier autumns as global temperatures rise, CNN previously reported.
+The number of extreme fall fire-weather days in California has more than doubled since the early 1980s because of warmer and drier autumns as global temperatures rise, according to a study by a climate scientist at the University of California, Los Angeles.

-CNN’s Taylor Romine, Rebekah Riess, Mary Gilbert, and Robert Shackelford contributed to this report.
+CNN’s Taylor Romine, Taylor Galgano, Emma Tucker, Rebekah Riess, Mary Gilbert, Robert Shackelford and Elizabeth Wolfe contributed to this report.

 The-CNN-Wire